plantanapp/documentation/docs/Actions/apply-tokens.md

 ### `2.
 Apply tokens inside a template (Recursion >1)`

-This example will show you how to replace tokens inside another token.
+This example demonstrates replacing tokens inside the content returned by evaluating a different token named `[EmailTemplate]`.

 ```json